-- Use your Stanley FatMax charger only to charge the battery in the applaince/tool with which it was supplied.
-Other batteries could burst, causing personal injury and damage. - Never attempt to charge non-rechargeable batteries. - If the supply cord is damaged, it must be replaced by the manufacturer or an authorised Stanley FatMax Service Centre in order to avoid a hazard. - Do not expose the charger to water. - Do not open the charger. - Do not probe the charger. - The appliance/tool/battery must be placed in a well ventilated area when charging.
+- Use your Stanley FatMax charger only to charge the battery in the tool with which it was supplied.
+Other batteries could burst, causing personal injury and damage.

+- Never attempt to charge non-rechargeable batteries.

+- Have defective cords replaced immediately.

+- Do not expose the charger to water.

+- ◆ Do not open the charger.

+- Do not probe the charger.